 Collaborating on a design and reviewing it can be complicated if it’s between two or more teams.
 A packaging design process requires teams comprising,

-It’s normal to find a couple of feedback and suggestions on your label from each stakeholder.
+It’s normal to find a couple of feedback and suggestions on your label from each stakeholder in any packaging design process.
 A workflow automation tool can streamline them and bring them to one place.

 It helps to accelerate your project and contribute towards a smoother collaboration between various teams by helping you to: